smartsdk/mongo-rs-controller-swarm/README.md

 * `MONGO_SERVICE_NAME`, the default value is `${STACK_NAME:}_mongo`

-Few hints, to customize the [`docker-compose.yml`](docker-compose.yml) orchestration according to your needs:
+Few hints, to customise the [`docker-compose.yml`](docker-compose.yml) orchestration according to your needs:

 * To use data persistence (which we recommend in production settings), the *mongo* service needs to be deployed in **global mode** (see [`docker-compose.yml line 25`](docker-compose.yml#L25)).
 This is to avoid that more than one instance is deployed on the same node and that different instances concurrently access the same MongoDB data space on the filesystem.